Greek Easter is coming up this weekend and I'll be eating this Spanakopita Pie in honor of my Greek ancestors!

-- Whisk together the egg, egg yolk, 1 tsp salt, and ½ tsp black pepper in a small bowl and add to the spinach mixture.
+- Whisk together the egg, egg yolk, 1 teaspoon salt, and ½ teaspoon black pepper in a small bowl and add to the spinach mixture.
 Add feta, Parmesan, mozzarella basil, dill, and lemon zest and mix until evenly combined.
 Preheat oven to 350°

 - Lightly brush the bottom and sides of 9 inch springform pan with butter.
 Working quickly, brush butter on 1 side of 1 phyllo sheet.
 Transfer phyllo, butter side up to the prepared pan, covering bottom of pan.
 Gently press and tuck sides of sheet into bottom edges of pan.
 Fold and ripple phyllo as needed to cover the bottom of pan.
 Repeat with 2 more phyllo sheets.